 Renowned Filmmaker and International Recording Artist Launch Nationwide Commercial Production Company

-Renowned Filmmaker-Barry Braverman and International Recording Artist-Michael Tinholme Launch Nationwide Commercial Production Company BluePlanetFilmworks.comLOS ANGELES, CALIFORNIA, USA, June 27, 2024 /EINPresswire.com/ -- Founder-Cinematographer Barry Braverman, widely known for his rich visual storytelling style on numerous feature films, music videos, News and Story television, and a long list of commercials and productions for corporate clients.
+Renowned Filmmaker-Barry Braverman and International Recording Artist-Michael Tinholme Launch Nationwide Commercial Production Company- Blueplanetfilmworks.comNEW YORK, NY, USA, June 27, 2024 /EINPresswire.com/ -- Founder-Cinematographer Barry Braverman, widely known for his rich visual storytelling style on numerous feature films, music videos, News and Story television, and a long list of commercials and productions for corporate clients.

 Braverman’s clients include HBO, Columbia Pictures, Sony Pictures, Warner Bros.
 Studios, CBS, 60 Minutes, National Geographics, and many others.